HirotheChamp/BugTracker/README.md

 ## Project Status

 Bugsy tracker currently has a working form to post bugs.
 Those bugs can also be deleted from the list.
 The front-end support page has been created as well.
+Trying to implement Chartjs to show a chart of priority of bugs.

 <hr></hr>